noon92/luckfox/README.md

 After many hours of fiddling, I've cobbled together a firmware image with support for:
 * 2x UART pin pairs - both tested working for communications with meshtastic devices
 * USB mass storage support (such as flash drives) - tested working
-* USB ethernet adapters (sometimes needs to be unplugged and plugged back in after boot to get an IP) - tested working with RTL8152 chipset
+* USB ethernet adapters (sometimes needs to be unplugged and plugged back in after boot to get an IP) - tested working with RTL8152 chipset, should work with most others
 * Ethernet support WITHOUT an adapter, soldered directly to board - see wiring diagram - tested working
 * Many wifi adapter drivers - untested, data coming soon
 * Drivers for CH341, CH343, CP210x and generic serial over USB - tested working: ch341 (e.g RAK)